Perfect Homemade Crust for Pumpkin Pie

 • An easy way to cut a parchment round - watch this Martha Stewart video to learn how to make an easy parchment paper round.
 Be sure to make yours 3 inches wider than the pie pan all the way around.
 You can also do this with aluminum foil if you don’t have parchment paper.

-• Store blind-baking beans and parchment for future pies - the beans and parchment paper round used for blind baking can be used multiple times.
-Store in a zip-top bag once cool to use for blind-baking again later.
-You cannot eat or cook beans that have been blind-baked as they will be hard and taste bitter.
+• Store blind-baking beans and parchment for future pies - once cool, you can reuse the beans and parchment paper multiple times, but consider using ceramic pie weights like the ones recommended below for an even longer shelf life.
+Just remember, you cannot eat or cook beans that have been blind-baked, as they will be hard and taste bitter.

 • Pair it with a drink - pumpkin pie goes perfectly with eggnog - try making a batch of my aged eggnog for extra depth and complexity.